How to Cook Black Beans Perfectly

 Directions

-3Remove the garlic cloves, onion, and bay leaf.
-Add the juice of half a lime and season the beans with salt.
-Start with 1/4 teaspoon and go from there based on your tastes.
+3Remove the garlic, onion, and bay leaf.
+Add the juice from half a lime and season the beans with salt.
+Start with 1/4 teaspoon, then add more as needed (beans can take a lot of salt, so be generous).

-4Serve straight away or to make the creamy gravy that surrounds the beans in our photos, increase the heat to medium, and then simmer until the liquid around the beans has thickened and sticks to the beans.
-Serve with additional lime juice squeezed over the top if needed.
+4Serve the beans straight away, or to make the creamy gravy surrounding the beans in our photos, increase the heat to medium and simmer until the liquid around the beans has thickened and sticks to them.
+Serve with additional lime juice squeezed over the top.

-2Add one teaspoon of neutral oil like vegetable or olive oil (this prevents the beans from foaming).
+2Add one teaspoon of olive oil (this prevents the beans from foaming).

-4Remove the onion and bay leaf, then discard them.
-Add the juice of half a lime and season the beans and liquid with salt.
-Start with 1/4 teaspoon and go from there based on your tastes.
+5Remove the onion and bay leaf, then discard them.
+Add the juice from half a lime and season the beans with salt.
+Start with 1/4 teaspoon, then add more as needed (beans can take a lot of salt, so be generous).

 Adam and Joanne's Tips

-• Optional Soaking: Before cooking the beans, you can soak them overnight.
-We do not find this is necessary, but some may find that an overnight soak helps with digestibility and more even cooking.
-To do it, add beans to a big bowl with enough water that it covers them by 3 to 4 inches, and then set aside to soak overnight.
+• Overnight soak: It is not necessary to soak black beans overnight, but some find that an overnight soak helps with digestibility and even cooking.
+I rarely do this, but it is up to you.
+To soak black beans, add the dried beans to a big bowl with enough water to cover them by 3 to 4 inches, and then set aside to soak overnight.
 The beans will triple in size.
+Drain and use in the recipe above.
+Cooking time will be slightly less.

 Nutrition Per Serving Serving Size 1/2 cup / Calories 223 / Total Fat 0.8g / Saturated Fat 0.2g / Cholesterol 0mg / Sodium 607mg / Carbohydrate 40.3g / Dietary Fiber 15.8g / Total Sugars 0.6g / Protein 14.9g